-Ongoing invoices for both the individual market as well as SHOP enrollees will be generated monthly with payment being due on the 23rd of the month before the coverage month to which such
+Ongoing invoices for both the individual market as well as SHOP enrollees will be generated monthly with payment being due on the 23rd of the month before the coverage month to which such payment applies.
+Payment for any given month's premium must be received by the 23rd or customers risk having an interruption to coverage.

-433 45 CFR S. 155.735(a)
+434 45 CFR S. 155.735(a)